Aditya-das-4707-e/update-and-cleanup-Linux/README.md

 # ⚙️ Update Tool

-A clean, no-nonsense update script for Ubuntu and Debian-based systems.
+A clean, userfull update script for Ubuntu and Debian-based systems.
 Crafted with discipline, clarity, and a strong dislike for outdated packages — by **Aditya**.

 ---